noodlehaus/dispatch/README.md

 * `config('ini')` makes the specified ini contents accessible via `config()` calls

 ### Quick and Basic
+A typical PHP app using dispatch() will look like this.

 ```php
 <?php
 // include the library